1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 ---

 ### Timing Belt

-The two lead screws are connected by a closed loop GT-2 timing belt (6mm width, ???mm length).
+The z-axis is driven by two lead screws which are connected to each other with a closed loop GT-2 timing belt (6mm width, 1000mm length) at the very top.
+Both lead screws are attached to and driven by a z-axis motor.
+The following picture shows the upper part where you can see the the top bearing blocks both lead screws rest in, the pulleys and the timing belt which connects both lead screws.
+*Note: The following picture shows this timing belt of the Kobra 2* ***PRO****, but it's basically the same construction at the Max, just bigger.

 ![Timing belt](../assets/images/axes_K2Pro_timing-belt_web.jpg)